Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

 ## 1. Solution Overview

-When build a project in databricks, we can start from some notebooks and implement the business logic in python.
+When build a project in databricks, we can start from some notebooks and implement the business logic in Python and SparkSQL.
 Before go-production, we need to create CI/CD pipelines.
 To reduce the effort of build CI/CD pipelines, we build this git repository as template including sample noteboks and unit testing plus Azure DevOps yaml files as CI/CD pipelines.

 **It is the scaffolding of Azure databricks project.**

 To make it easy extendable, the notebooks and python code only contain super simple logic, and the unit testing is implemented by pytest and [nutter](https://github.com/microsoft/nutter)

-This template focuses on automating provisioning, CI/CD pipeline, and various approaches of databricks implementation.
+This template focuses on automating provisioning, CI/CD pipeline, and various approaches of spark application implementation.

 ### 1.1.
 Scope

 The following list captures the scope of this template:

 1. Sample code
-    1. Notebook with pyspark API.
+    1. Notebook with pyspark API, Spark SQL and multiple notebooks.
-    2. Notebook with spark sql.
-    3. Multi-NotBooks (main notebook plus reusable notebooks)
-    4. notebooks with python module
-    5. Non-Notebook, purely python
+    2. Non-Notebook, purely python
+    3. hybrid - python module plus notebook
 2. Unit testing
-    1. pytest for python module
+    1. pytest for python module & notebooks
     2. [nutter](https://github.com/microsoft/nutter) for notebooks

 3. Provision Azure Databricks environments of development, testing and production via provision pipepline.
 4. CI/CD pipelien to build and run testing automatically.